 Abstract.
 The paper describes a method, which we used to evaluate the expected quality of software that was developed for a huge governmental system.
-The evaluation lasted nearly two years and was performed along with the software development process.
+The evaluation was done on behalf of the customer, lasted nearly two years and was performed along with the software development process.
 The output that was expected by our customer consisted of a quality assessment accompanied by a set of recommendations on what to do in order to enhance the quality of the product.
+The approach was based on a modification to GQM and was focused on the evaluation of the quality of methods, tools and the deliverables of the project.